zemariatrindade/Bacteria_Growth/README.md

 # Bacteria_Growth
-Image processing of pictures taken to Bacterias with 5min intervals.
+Image processing of Bacteria pictures taken at 5-minute intervals.

+The goal of this assignment is to calculate the doubling time of the E. Coli bacteria.
+The doubling time is the time it takes for a bacteria culture to double its size.

+We will use a series of images E. coli cells growing on a hard agar substrate at 100x magnification taken at 5-minute intervals.